 Ensure that when you’re performing this brushing technique that you cover the outer and inner surfaces of your teeth.
 It is also recommended that you perform tongue scraping as well, whether this is with your toothbrush or a tongue scraper.
 Bacteria naturally land on your tongue throughout the day, causing bad breath.
 After you’ve brushed your teeth, spend some time scraping the bacteria of your teeth for fresher breath.

-If you’re seeking advice on how you should be brushing your teeth correctly, we will gladly help you.
+If you’re seeking advice on how you should be brushing your teeth correctly, Complete Family Dental is here to help you.
 Contact us here and let us help you maintain strong teeth and gums for a complete smile.